Speed to Fly: A Complete Guide to Cross Country Paragliding

 22. View competitors as LIFT MARKERS, not threats.

 23. On glide, go STRAIGHT and don’t turn in weak lift, wait for the strong thermal.
 Had: If the general conditions are weak, take whatever you can and turn in it.
+At the end of the day, weak lift may be al that you can find.
+I made goal one day because I took whatever I could find when everything was calming down.

-24. THREE RULES OF GLIDER CONTROL:
+24. THREE RULES OF GLIDER CONTROL (to minimize altitude loss):

 - Course correction after a collapse – use the energy of the dive to roll yourself away onto a steady course.
 And then pump out the collapse, if necessary.
 Steer and clear!